starwolves/space/README.md

 Find the documentation of this project [here](https://docs.starwolves.io).

 ### Contributions
-Pushed code, feedback, suggestions and critique are very much appreciated.
+Pushed code, feedback, bug reports, suggestions and critique are very much appreciated.
 Github issues will be reviewed and considered.
 You can get in contact with the developers through a [Matrix client](https://matrix.to/#/#live:comms.starwolves.io) that interfaces with the decentralized communication server of Star Wolves.

 [Matrix](https://matrix.org) is like a decentralized Discord, where data & community sovereignty matters.